boutell/tome/README.md

 * Keyboard select by pressing ESC, then moving around with arrow keys (can press ESC again if you change your mind)
 * Cut, copy, paste with control-X, control-C, control-V
-* "Find" with control-F, various variations offered
+* "Find" with control-F, variations and "Replace" are offered
-* "Find Again" with control-G
+* "Find Again" / "Replace Again" with control-G
 * "Undo" with control-Z
 * "Redo" with control-Y
 * Save and keep working with Control-S